asherikov/hiearch/README.md

   layer and simply makes some of them invisible, which results in awkward spacing.

-- `hiearch` allows nodes to have multiple parent nodes, which is referenced here as 'multiscoping'.
+- `hiearch` allows nodes to have multiple parent nodes, which is referenced here as ‘multiscoping’.
 The idea is, of course, to show parents in different views, for example, to outline system from logical or hardware point of view.
   However, it is possible to visualize all parents in the same diagram, which may be a bit kinky.